The Graduate School welcomes applications for admission from international applicants.

 If you earned your undergraduate degree in a country where the official language is not English, but from an institution there where the official language of instruction is English, submission of TOEFL/IELTS results may not be required.
 If you believe this to be the case, please complete the English Proficiency Waiver Request form.
 The completed form and required supporting documentation must be submitted at least two weeks prior to the application deadline for the program to which you are applying.
 Your request will be reviewed, and you will receive notification when a decision has been made.
 Each request is reviewed on a case-by-case basis, and submission of the waiver form does not guarantee approval.

-Students who have earned a Master’s degree—but not an undergraduate or bachelor’s degree—in the U.S. or another country whose official language is English are required to complete the English proficiency requirement; however, students who previously earned a qualifying score on the TOEFL or IELTS may be eligible to fulfill the GSAS English proficiency requirement by following these procedures.
+Students who have earned a Master’s degree—but not an undergraduate or bachelor’s degree—in the U.S. or another country whose official language is English are required to complete the English proficiency requirement; however, students who previously earned a qualifying score on the TOEFL or IELTS may be eligible to fulfill the GSAS English proficiency requirement by submitting the Official TOEFL/IELTS Waiver Request form, accessible on the Test Scores page of the application, along with a copy of the qualifying score report.

-The English proficiency requirement can be fulfilled through the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+The English proficiency requirement can be fulfilled through the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test.

 Applicants are strongly urged to make arrangements to take these examinations early in the fall.
 Scores more than 2 years old are not accepted.
 Student score reports are not considered official.